YTasheva/CyberNet-Detective/README.md

 ### Acceptance Criteria

-* The app should provide the option to access caller details and an IP address with easy and reveal the identity of the person on the other end.
-Users should be able to identify callers and information about an IP address, whether it’s known for spam, brute-force attacks, bot-nets, VPN endpoints, data centre endpoints, and more.
+* The app should provide the option to access caller details and an IP address with ease and reveal the identity of the person on the other end.
+Users should be able to identify callers and information about an IP address, whether it’s known for spam, brute-force attacks, botnets, VPN endpoints, data centre endpoints, and more.

   * Call Tracker, IP Tracker and Contact Form should contain buttons to submit.